Joieux/truth-explains-cybersecurity/scripts/awnt_truth_musical_opening.md

 Awnt Truth musical opening

 Hey there.

 I heard you had some questions
 about cybersecurity.

-That’s okay.
+You’re in the right place.

-Awnt Truth got you.
+Awnt Truth has you.

 We’re not in a rush.

-Let’s make this make sense.
+So let’s make this make sense.